denisecase/datafun-central/content/techniques/python/intermediate/index.md

 - NumPy: Know how to work with arrays, manipulate data, and perform mathematical operations.

-- Pandas: Know how to work with data frames and manipulate data for exploratory data analysis.
+- pandas: Know how to work with data frames and manipulate data for exploratory data analysis.

 - Matplotlib: Know how to create visualizations for data analysis.